mkallies/notes/frontend/frontend-testing.md

 1. Prevents regressions
 2. Increases quality of product
-3. Tests act as documentation for your feature
+3. Tests act as documentation for your feature's use cases

 ## Types of tests